srobotta/moodle-database-presets/choice/README.md

 ### Item list

-The list of items is defined in the *Custom JavaScript* template along with functions to display the information in the other templates, mainly adding, displaying one entry and displaying the list of all entries.
+The list of items is defined in the *Custom JavaScript* template along with functions to display the information in the other templates, mainly adding and displaying one entry as well as displaying the list of all entries.

 From the field list, the description is used as well.
 It is displayed in the selection list in the *Add entry template*.